AnstArvanitis/Smart-Event-Photo-Sorter/README.md

 Smart-Event-Photo-Sorter/
 │
 ├── src/
+│   ├── scraper.py    # (NEW) Automates image collection from the web
-│   ├── indexer.py    # Analyzes the photos and saves the data
+│   ├── indexer.py    # Analyzes the photos and builds the database
 │   └── searcher.py   # Finds the specific person
 │
 ├── dataset/          # Where the photos go